How To Avoid Influencer Fraud

 There are also a number of steps brands can take to spotting a fake follower on Instagram.

-"I truly believe that 2019 will see fundamental changes in influencer marketing, which will lead to a huge reduction in influencer fraud." - Ben Jeffries, Co-Founder and CEO of Influencer.
+"I truly believe that this year will see fundamental changes in influencer marketing, which will lead to a huge reduction in influencer fraud." - Ben Jeffries, Co-Founder and CEO of Influencer.

 Social media platforms like YouTube, Instagram and Twitter have all been working to rid their platforms of bot accounts and false engagement tools.